Tiburonboy/Symbolic-modified-nodal-analysis/README.md

 N1 and N2 are the two element nodes.
 VALUE is the resistance (in ohms) and may be positive or negative but not zero.

 Capacitors
 CXX N+ N- VALUE
 N+ and N- are the positive and negative element nodes, respectively.
 VALUE is the capacitance in Farads.

 Inductors
 LXX N+ N- VALUE
 N+ and N- are the positive and negative element nodes, respectively.
-VALUE is the inductance in henries.
+VALUE is the inductance in Henries.

 Independent Sources
 VXX N+ N- VALUE